Suriname

 Implementation

-Installed 2 out of 8 planned guardians in 2020 before the team had to evacuate due to strict COVID-19 regulations and lockdown, installed 11 guardians in 2022, bringing the total no. of guardians installed to 13
+Installed 2 out of 8 planned guardians in 2020 before the team had to evacuate due to strict COVID-19 regulations and lockdown, installed 11 guardians in 2022, bringing the total number of guardians installed to 13

 Conducted a primary survey with the local partners to map and establish key nodal points for the first step of the expansion project due to the current field restrictions

-RFCx team of expert conservation biologists will train local partners and local scientists on how to use the system to extract insights.This training will also allow the users to utilize the real-time continuous monitoring listening stations to execute analyses and have access to data on call.
+The RFCx team of expert conservation biologists will train local partners and scientists on using the system to extract insights.
+This training will also allow users to use the real-time, continuous-monitoring listening stations to perform analyses and access call data.

 Installed around 13 Guardians in the buffer zone boundaries.